 Emotional Support Animals

 Animals that help alleviate symptoms of a disability can be considered Emotional Support Animals or Service Animals.
 Under the Fair Housing Act, you have the right to ask your landlord or property manager for a reasonable accommodation for any animal necessary due to a disability.
+View our flyer about Emotional Support Animals.

 How can I assert my Fair Housing Rights?